adelphi-ed-tech/au-courses/docs/game-agendas-f24.md

 Narrative Games
 ---------------
-Refering to Zork I and the game that you chose this week, write a game analysis essay (~400-500 words) on one of the following themes:
+Referring to _Zork I_ and the game that you chose this week, write a game analysis essay (~400-500 words) on one of the following themes:

 1. Agency and player choice